Remote and virtual tower: Standardisation

-In 2014 the European Organisation for Civil Aviation Equipment (EUROCAE) founded the Working Group (WG) 100 "Remote and Virtual Tower".
-The WG-100 was launched under the Chair of the German Aerospace Center - DLR and EUROCONTROL in the Secretary role.
-WG-100 further consists of active contributors (air navigation service manufacturers & service providers) from more than 30 companies worldwide and acts in close coordination with EASA, ICAO, SESAR, and the most recent SESAR2020 project "PJ05 Remote Tower".
+In 2014 the European Organisation for Civil Aviation Equipment founded the Working Group (WG) 100 "Remote and Virtual Tower".
+The WG-100 was launched under the Chair of the German Aerospace Center – DLR and Eurocontrol in the Secretary role.
+WG-100 further consists of active contributors (air navigation service manufacturers & service providers) from more than 30 companies worldwide and acts in close coordination with European Aviation Safety Agency, International Civil Aviation Organization, SESAR, and the most recent SESAR2020 project "PJ05 Remote Tower".
 The group was tasked as a first step to develop standards for remote towers optical systems.
 In September 2016 the ED-240 Minimum Aviation System Performance Specification for Remote Tower Optical Systems document was published.
 These MASPS are applicable to all optical sensor configurations (visible, as well as infrared spectrum) to be used for the implementation of the remote provision of ATS to an aerodrome, encompassing the whole chain from sensor to display.
 This standard should help vendors and customers to quantify an optimal operational system performance and to verify it in a standardised way.

 Subsequently, the WG-100 work focused on an extension of the previous MASPS (revision A) to include 'visual tracking' and automatic Pan-Tilt-Zoom (PTZ) camera object following technologies.
 'Visual tracking' is understood as the augmentation of the display of objects on the visual presentation by using information obtained only by image processing of the video from the optical sensors for the purpose of increasing the operator's situation awareness.
 The PTZ Object Following function attaches the PTZ camera to a moving target and persistently follows and displays it automatically.
 The MASPS ED-240A have been published on 13 November 2018.

-In February 2019, EASA published Guidance Material on remote aerodrome air traffic services, outlining operational context, single and multiple modes of operation, system and training considerations, management of change, and possible impact on airspace users.
+In February 2019, the European Aviation Safety Agency published Guidance Material on remote aerodrome air traffic services, outlining operational context, single and multiple modes of operation, system and training considerations, management of change, and possible impact on airspace users.
 The material includes checklists for implementation and operational use.

-In January 2021, the Civil Air Navigation Services Organization (CANSO) published CANSO Guidance Material for Remote and Digital Towers, containing definitions, background and technology information, challenges and benefits, four case studies and guidance on starting remote tower operations.
+In January 2021, the Civil Air Navigation Services Organisation (CANSO) published CANSO Guidance Material for Remote and Digital Towers, containing definitions, background and technology information, challenges and benefits, four case studies and guidance on starting remote tower operations.
+An updated second edition was published in August 2023, including new sections on “Centralisation of services and information”, “Digital Towers Interdependencies”, “Lifecycle Management”, “Advanced Concept Applications”, “Drone Management and Detection” and new implementation case studies.